Horsekey/Projecks/README.md

       - Still need to upload dot files to cfg
     - Arch Linux with i3-gaps, alacritty, ranger, rofi, polybar, cava, ncspot (mpd & ncmpcpp), and pywal

+  - ARP Spoof
+      - Lab was really cool and showed the basics of ettercap
+      - Need to see what other types of MITM attacks it can do